Human: Prehistory

+Ancient

 An urban revolution took place in the 4th millennium BCE with the development of city-states, particularly Sumerian cities located in Mesopotamia.
 It was in these cities that the earliest known form of writing, cuneiform script, appeared around 3000 BCE.
 Other major civilizations to develop around this time were Ancient Egypt and the Indus Valley Civilisation.
 They eventually traded with each other and invented technology such as wheels, plows and sails.
+Emerging by 3000 BCE, the Caral–Supe civilization is the oldest complex civilization in the Americas.
 Astronomy and mathematics were also developed and the Great Pyramid of Giza was built.
 There is evidence of a severe drought lasting about a hundred years that may have caused the decline of these civilizations, with new ones appearing in the aftermath.
 Babylonians came to dominate Mesopotamia while others, such as the Poverty Point culture, Minoans and the Shang dynasty, rose to prominence in new areas.
 The Late Bronze Age collapse around 1200 BCE resulted in the disappearance of a number of civilizations and the beginning of the Greek Dark Ages.
 During this period iron started replacing bronze, leading to the Iron Age.

 In the 5th century BCE, history started being recorded as a discipline, which provided a much clearer picture of life at the time.
 Between the 8th and 6th century BCE, Europe entered the classical antiquity age, a period when ancient Greece and ancient Rome flourished.
 Around this time other civilizations also came to prominence.
 The Maya civilization started to build cities and create complex calendars.
 In Africa, the Kingdom of Aksum overtook the declining Kingdom of Kush and facilitated trade between India and the Mediterranean.
 In West Asia, the Achaemenid Empire's system of centralized governance became the precursor to many later empires, while the Gupta Empire in India and the Han dynasty in China have been described as golden ages in their respective regions.